- Home

 Surgery for oesophageal cancer

-When oesophageal cancer is inside the oesophageal wall, surgery is often recommended as long as you are well enough.
+When oesophageal cancer has not spread to other organs, surgery is often recommended as long as you are well enough.

 Learn more about: